BJP leader Birender Singh resigns from Rajya Sabha

 Former Union minister and BJP leader Birender Singh has resigned from his Rajya Sabha membership, according to an official communique issued on Tuesday.
 His resignation has been accepted by Rajya Sabha Chairman M Venkaiah Naidu, it said.

-Singh's resignation came after his son Brijendra Singh, a former bureaucrat, became an MP.
-BJP's Brijendra Singh represents Hisar in the Lok Sabha.
+His resignation came after his son Brijendra Singh, a former bureaucrat, became an MP.
+BJP's Brijendra Singh represents the Hisar constituency in the Lok Sabha.
+Birender Singh's wife Prem Lata, a former MLA from Uchana Kalan, had unsuccessfully contested the Haryana assembly elections last year and was defeated by Jannayak Janta Party leader Dushyant Chautala.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)